pavlovic-ivan/octo-nudge/README.md

 # Configuring Octo Nudge

-To configure the Octo Nudge to behave you want it to behave, make sure you've read the (input arguments table)[#action-input-arguments].
+To configure the Octo Nudge to behave you want it to behave, make sure you've read the [input arguments table](#action-input-arguments).